vparizot/vparizot.github.io/_pages/lab4.md

 {% include figure popup=true image_path="/assets/images/lab4/MCU_TIM_Outline.jpeg" alt="MCU Timer Design Outline" caption="MCU Timer Design Outline" %}

 ### MSI Clock
-I left the MSI Clock at it's default frequency of 4 Mhz and was used as the base clock for my subsequent timers.
+I left the MSI Clock at its' default frequency of 4 Mhz and used it as the base clock for my subsequent timers.

 ### Delay Timer (TIM 15)
-Timer 15 was used as the delay timer, and initialized with the initTIMdelay(TIM_TypeDef15 * TIMx) function.
+Timer 15 was used as the delay timer, and initialized with my initTIMdelay(TIM_TypeDef15 * TIMx) function.
 As the delay timer would ultimately read in ms, I opted to scale down my clock from 4Mhz to 100 kHz.
 This was done by setting the prescaler to 39.

 $Timer freq = \frac{clkfreq}{PSC + 1} = \frac{4 MHz}{40} = 100 kHz$